 Whether you need to de-stress from the pressures of everyday life or just want to treat yourself to a little pampering, there’s nothing like checking into a fab hotel spa for some rest, relaxation and rejuvenation.
-From an urban oasis in Downtown LA to an oceanside retreat you won’t soon forget, here are seven hotel spas in Los Angeles that are well worth the cost of admission.
+From an urban oasis in Downtown LA to an oceanside retreat you won’t soon forget, here are eight hotel spas in Southern California that are well worth the cost of admission.
 Overnight stay not required.

-Probably the most exhilarating spa experience I’ve had in LA (well, LA County), this spa is huge.
+The place is huge.
 Like 50,000 square feet huge.
 But it’s not the kind of huge that’s sterile and makes you feel like you’re going to get lost.
 It’s airy and serene.
-And there’s even a little juice shop, salon and shop in the main lobby area where I bought my first pair of Toms.
-Anyway, there are 25 treatment rooms, a pool, outdoor hot tubs and three private VIP suites named after the elements: Earth (redwood sauna and shower), Fire (cozy fireplace) and Water (copper tub and the most incredible views of the Pacific).
+And there’s even a little juice shop, salon and shop in the main lobby area.
+There are 25 treatment rooms, a pool, outdoor hot tubs and three private VIP suites named after the elements: Earth (redwood sauna and shower), Fire (cozy fireplace) and Water (copper tub and the most incredible views of the Pacific).
 I got a massage in the Water suite.
-One word: OMG.
-Yes, the massage itself was fine, but what really made it so unexpectedly memorable were the sea lions playing in the ocean right outside my door!
+The massage itself is great, but what really made it so unexpectedly memorable were the sea lions playing in the ocean right outside my door!
 It might not be practical to open those French doors during the winter months (and I don’t know what the sea lions’ schedules are like), but let me just say that no New Age background music could ever compete with the sound of those noisy blubbery rascals lulling me into total bliss.
 Treatments (called Rituals) start at $190 for 60-minute facials and around $195 for 60-minute massages and wraps.

 There are 28 treatment rooms (each with their own little walled-in outdoor garden), 30 face and body treatments and 12 types of massage.
 Another good feature is the big outdoor pool area lined with chaise lounges and cabanas that you can reserve.
 Body treatments start anywhere from $150 on up, and if you can get away during the week check out Wow Me Wednesdays.
-Designed with the busy parent in mind, the package includes a 50-minute massage or facial of your choice + up to four hours of complimentary child care for $99!
+Designed with the busy parent in mind, the package includes a 50-minute organic facial or massage of your choice for $130.
 Almost worth having a kid just to get this deal.
 Almost.

-Derek the spa manager and his staff will make you feel like a VIP and the ridiculously talented and hilarious esthetician Dallas Port really works wonders for the skin.
-(No wonder so many celebrities love her.
-She’s like a therapist, comedian and body healer all in one!)
-As for the body stuff, definitely try the Punta Mita Retreat, a margarita scrub detoxifying massage with tequila (!) and sage oil.
-Love it.
-A 60-minute Ultrasonic facial is $260 and 90-minute Punta Mita Retreat is $260.
+The staff will make you feel like a VIP and the talented estheticians really works wonders for the skin.
+(After all, they work on celebrities for a living.)
+As for the body stuff, definitely try the Punta Mita Retreat, a 90-minute margarita scrub detoxifying massage with tequila (!) and sage oil for $270.
+It smells divine and despite all the tequila, you can still drive when you’re done.

-The only luxury hotel spa in LA that offers treatments based on Traditional Chinese Medicine, the Huntington Spa at the elegantly old-school, very Downton Abbey-ish Langham Pasadena is now among one of my favorite hotel spas.
-The recently revamped spa features Chuan Body + Soul treatments based upon the five elements, breathing rituals and acupressure.
+The only luxury hotel spa in LA that offers treatments based on Traditional Chinese Medicine, Chuan Spa is located inside the elegantly old-school Langham Pasadena.
+The spa features treatments based upon the five elements, breathing rituals and acupressure.
 (Anytime a new treatment is added it comes directly from their TCM director in Hong Kong, so it’s always legit.)

-There is just about every treatment you can imagine (I did the Chuan Harmony massage) and a few you probably would not … like ear beading!
+There is just about every treatment you can imagine (I did the Chuan Harmony massage) and a few you probably would not … like ear beading.
 Yes, ear beading.
 Ear beads are these super tiny little metal-looking beads that are placed along the pressure points of the ear and stay on for up to a week and are said to help with everything from weight loss to stress reduction.
-This spa is all about a holistic approach, which I love, and I really like that before you have your treatment you fill out a card based on how you’re feeling that day and it helps determine what ‘color’ and element you are so they can better serve you.
-Treatments start at $165 for a one-hour Chuan Harmony massage.
+This spa is all about a holistic approach — before you have your treatment you fill out a card based on how you’re feeling that day and it helps determine what ‘color’ and element you are so they can better serve you.
+Treatments start at $165 for a one-hour massage.

-Did you know that the ultra-luxe Hotel Bel-Air didn’t have a spa until its recent revamp?
-Imagine that.
-Thankfully, even if you’re not among the 1% who can actually afford to stay here (rooms start at like $475 a night) you can still pamper yourself.
-The spa is located waaaaay in the back of the property, which is a good thing ‘cause you can take a leisurely stroll and enjoy the swans, the fountains and all the beautiful, lush landscaping.
+Did you know that the ultra-luxe Hotel Bel-Air didn’t have a spa until its revamp a few years ago?
+Thankfully, even if you’re not among the 1% who can actually afford to stay here (rooms start at about $500 a night) you can still pamper yourself.
+The spa is located way in the back of the property, which is a good thing ‘cause you can take a leisurely stroll and enjoy the swans, the fountains and all the beautiful, lush landscaping.

 The spa itself is spacious but maintains an intimate feel with subdued accents and warm tones.
 There are seven treatment rooms including my favorite, a private couples/group suite with a tub, lounge chairs that double as mani/pedi stations and outdoor courtyard.
 Aside from the fab facial I got here (with those signature La Prairie eye patches), I love the twinkling lights in the steam room … it’s kind of like spa-ing beneath the stars.
 Facials start at $210 for 60 minutes.